dotnetrdf/dotnetrdf/docs/user_guide/advanced_sparql_operations.md

 The local optimiser setting is controlled by setting the [`QueryOptimiser`](xref:VDS.RDF.Parsing.SparqlQueryParser.QueryOptimiser) property of a [`SparqlQueryParser`](xref:VDS.RDF.Parsing.SparqlQueryParser) instance.
 The local setting always overrides the global setting.

-### HTTP Handler Configuration

-If you are configuring a SPARQL endpoint via our [Configuration API](configuration/index.md) you can configure the Query Optimiser to use via the `dnr:queryOptimiser` property.
-See [HTTP Handlers](configuration/http_handlers.md) and [Configuration API - Optimizers](configuration/sparql_optimisers.md) for details on how to do this.

 ## Algebra Optimisers

 Algebra Optimisers are applied to queries when they are transformed into SPARQL Algebra and aim to replace the standard operators with optimised forms where possible.